tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 - Run Training on Manually Configured Cluster (Multiple Machines)
 - Run Training on Ray Autoscaler for Azure

+> Note : See [my post](https://tsmatz.wordpress.com/2021/10/08/rllib-reinforcement-learning-multiple-machines-ray-cluster/) for the background architecture.

 ## Prerequisites

 In this example, I assume Ubuntu 18.04.<br>